jonisavo/gadget/README.md

 ﻿# Gadget: Inspector Essentials for Unity

-Gadget is package containing a handful of useful Unity Inspector attributes which can be stacked.
+Gadget is package containing a handful of useful and stackable Unity Inspector attributes.

-Gadget comes with the `GadgetPropertyAttribute` and `GadgetDrawerExtension` classes which when combined, allow for stacking property drawers.

-Gadget also includes additional attributes for making Unity game development more fun.
+The goal of Gadget is to make Unity game development more fun.

 ## Installation